Placing Rate

 Footnotes

-1. Those familiar with Business Intelligence terminology would recognize this has a KPI. ↩
+Those familiar with Business Intelligence terminology would call this a KPI.

-3. A top percentage is also agnostic to the type of system an event’s organizers use to rank their placings (such as a swiss or swiss with top-cut).
+A top percentage is also agnostic to the type of system an event’s organizers use to rank their placings.
 Placing Rate doesn’t care.
-It only looks at the outcome. ↩
+It only looks at the outcome.